What to Do If You’re Fraudulently Claimed as a Dependent

-In 2020, the resulting damage from this theft can be even more serious if it results in losing out on an economic impact, or “stimulus,” payment (EIP) that Americans have received from the federal government in response to the coronavirus.
+In 2020, the resulting damage from this theft can be even more serious if it results in losing out on an economic impact, or “stimulus,” payment (EIP) that Americans have received from the federal government in response to the global health crisis.

 Rules for Dependents: Can You Be Claimed?

 Some individuals are more likely to be fraudulently or erroneously claimed as dependents than others.
 It can help to understand the basic rules regarding who’s a dependent and who’s not to determine whether you might fall into a danger zone.

 The Internal Revenue Code defines two types of dependents: qualifying children and qualifying relatives.
 Qualifying children must: